roydejong/timbot/voice.md

 This is probably not a good idea for any Discord that takes itself even remotely seriously so it is turned off by default.

 Features and behavior when enabled:
-- Will join users in voice channels and announce itself.
+- Will join users in voice channels and say Hi.
-- Will TTS any replies it makes in text chat to users.
+- Will TTS any replies it makes in text chat to users (if `voiced_replies` is enabled in config).
 - Will announce when any configured channel goes live.
-- Specific chat commands can make it play stuff or shut up.
+- Specific chat commands can make it play audio from YouTube, or cancel playback altogether.

 ## Setup